Hamilton Township Police Warning Of Thieves Posing As Utility Workers To Rob Homeowners

 New Video Shows ‘Absolute Chaos’ That Preceded Woman Being Punched By Chester Police Officer

 Police say five homeowners have fallen victim to distracted burglaries.
-The thief or thieves pose as tree trimmers, utility workers and in some cases, they claim to be with Xfinity.
+The thief or thieves pose as tree trimmers, utility workers and, in some cases, they claim to be with Xfinity.

 Once inside, they distract the homeowner and steal jewelry and money.